Zoro Homepage

 1. Turn off the power.
 Safety first!
 Always disconnect the power supply to your garbage disposal before cleaning any components or attempting to unclog it.

-5. Rinse with water.
+7. Rinse with Water.
 Rinse your garbage disposal with cold water for about a minute to wash away any remaining debris.

 What to Do If Your Garbage Disposal Is Not Working